bilbof/chartmogul-geckoboard-heroku/README.md

   ![](chart.png)

-  Select 'Push' as the Method.
+  Select 'Push' as the Method and click 'Add Widget'.

   Copy the Widget key for step 4.